 India and the NPT

-- NPT signatories have a recognized right of access to peaceful uses of nuclear energy and an obligation to cooperate on civilian nuclear technology.
+- NPT signatories have a recognised right of access to peaceful uses of nuclear energy and an obligation to cooperate on civilian nuclear technology.

-- Also, the Nuclear Suppliers Group (NSG) has come to an agreement on guidelines for nuclear exports that include fuel and reactors.
+- Also, the Nuclear Suppliers Group (NSG) has agreed on guidelines for nuclear exports that include fuel and reactors.

-- These guidelines ensure that nuclear energy usage is not diverted from peaceful to destructive uses/weapons programmes.
+- These guidelines ensure that nuclear energy usage is not diverted from peaceful to destructive uses/weapons programs.

-- India have nor signed the NPT arguing that the treaty creates an exclusive club of nuclear states by restricting the legal possession of nuclear weapons to those countries that tested them before 1967.
+- India has not signed the NPT arguing that the treaty creates an exclusive club of nuclear states by restricting the legal possession of nuclear weapons to those countries that tested them before 1967.
 And, that it does not address the problem of nuclear proliferation.

-- Thus, India has developed its own nuclear weapons technology.
+- Thus, India has developed its nuclear weapons technology.